 Top UK Winter Wedding Venues

-Spring and summer are notoriously known as silly seasons when it comes to choosing a time of year to tie the knot.
-Venues and suppliers are often booked up one to two years in advance.
+Spring and summer are notoriously known as the most popular seasons when it comes to choosing a time of year to tie the knot, with venues and suppliers often booked up one to two years in advance.

-South Farm prides itself on offering guests the finest organic food grown and reared on their own smallholding.
-It has a luxurious bridal suite, plus four additional bedrooms and a unique fleet of Romany caravans and Showman’s wagons.
+South Farm prides itself on offering guests the finest organic food, grown and reared on their own smallholding.
+It also has a luxurious bridal suite, plus four additional bedrooms and a unique fleet of Romany caravans and Showman’s wagons.
 They can accommodate up to 24 guests with any number of winter campers welcome too.

-Deer Park Country Hotel
+Deer Park Country Hotel, Devon

 Warbrook House, Hampshire

-If a snow-covered, tree-lined driveway is your idea of the perfect winter wedding, you’ll want to see Warbrook House in Hampshire.
+If a snow-covered, tree-lined driveway is your idea of the perfect winter wedding, you’ll want to consider Warbrook House in Hampshire.
 Designed by renowned architect John James in 1724, this Grade I listed mansion boasts an unforgettable scene and setting.
-Fully licensed for civil ceremonies, Warbrook has a number of rooms to marry in, as well as their Garden Suite.
-It also has semi-permanent marquee set within their grounds.
+A winter wedding package is available to couples with additions like a hot chocolate bar and even a snow machine if the real thing doesn’t appear when required.

-Kings Chapel, Amersham
+Kings Chapel, Buckinghamshire

-The Granary Barns
+The Granary Estates, Suffolk

-Hambleton Hall, Rutland
+Hambleton Hall, East Midlands

 Star Castle Hotel, Isles of Scilly

-Soar Mill Cove Hotel, Soar Mill Cove
+Soar Mill Cove Hotel, Devon

-Just a dip in a valley outside the popular seaside town of Salcombe, Soar Mill Cove is a modern hotel in a beautiful coastal location.
+Just outside the popular seaside town of Salcombe, Soar Mill Cove is a modern hotel in a beautiful coastal location.
 For anyone who loves a proper sea view, this one takes all the prizes.
 A short walk to the beach, the view is ever changing from dramatic to serene and there isn’t another building in sight.
 The hotel can cater for up to 120 people in a choice of rooms that champion the view.
 Tuck into local seafood dishes at dinner and guarantee pictures that everyone will be envious of.